Benefits of Having a Doula

 All student article posts are the expressions of the student who wrote them.
-We do not take responsibility for the content, these are done as part of the educational experience.
-We try to encourage students to use their voice and learn to connect with clients through blogging and social media.
+We do not take responsibility for the content; these are done as part of the educational experience.
+We try to encourage students to use their voices and learn to connect with clients through blogging and social media.

 To learn more about our educational programs, please visit www.birtharts.com